wrightni/OSSP/readme.md

 #### Optional Arguments

+* __-v | --verbose__: Display text output as algorithm progresses.
 * __-s | --splits__: The number of times to split the input image for improved processing speed.
 This is rounded to the nearest square number. *Default = 9*.
 * __-p | --parallel__: The number of parallel processes to run (i.e. number of cpu cores to utilize). *Default = 1*.
 * __--training\_label__: The label of a custom training dataset.
 See advanced section for details. *Default = image\_type*.

 #### Notes:

-Example: batch\_process\_mp.py input\_dir im\_type training\_dataset\_file -s 4 -p 2
+Example: ossp\_process.py input\_dir im\_type training\_dataset\_file -s 4 -p 2

 This example will process all .tif and .jpg files in the input directory, using the training data found in training\_dataset\_file using two processors, and splitting the image into four sections

 In general, images should be divided into parts small enough to easily load into RAM.
 This depends strongly on the computer running these scripts.
 Segments should typically not exceed 1 or 2gb in size for best results.
 For the 5-7mb RGB images provided as test subjects, subdivision is not required (use –s 1 as the optional argument).
 Processing speed can be increased by combining subdivision with multiple cores.
 For a full multispectral WorldView scene, which may be 16gb or larger, 9 or 16 segments are typically needed.
-The number of parallel processes to run should be selected such that num_cores * subdivision filesize << available system ram.

-### Splitter.py
+### preprocess.py
+## (old: Splitter.py)

 This script reads in a raw image, stretches the pixel intensity values to the full 8-bit range, and subdivides the image into _s_ number of subimages.
-The output file is in hdf5 format, and is ready to be ready by Watershed.py.
+The output file is in hdf5 format, and is ready to be ready by segment.py.

 #### Positional Arguments
 * __input_dir__: Directory path of the input image